justinbalexander/svd2zig/README.md

 [CMSIS-SVD](http://www.keil.com/pack/doc/CMSIS/SVD/html/index.html)
 files for accessing MMIO registers.

-The entire specification is not coompletely supported yet.
-The header file that was needed and prompted this repository was for the STM32F767ZG, which is entirely translatable into Zig.
+The entire specification is not completely supported yet.
+The header file that was needed and prompted this repository was for the STM32F767ZG, which is completely translated into Zig.

 Feel free to send pull requests to flesh out the parts of the specification that are missing for your project.